shsajjadi/OctaveCoder/README.md

     > pkg install coder-4.4.0.tar.gz
     > pkg load coder

+In newer Octave versions the package can directly be  installed from the package index:

+    > pkg install -forge coder
+    > pkg load coder

 ### License

 Coder is released under GNU GPL v3.0.
 The generated sources are treated as data files but since they are linked against octave libraries they will get GNU GPL license.